symil/lava/README.md

 - exposes the API in an object-oriented way (e.g `instance.enumerate_physical_devices()` instead of `enumerate_physical_devices(&instance)`)
 - removes the extension suffix from function and data-structure names
 - puts all data-structures with the same extension in a dedicated module
-- bit flags are exposed as structures instead of integers
+- exposes bit flags as structures instead of integers
-- all structures have a default value, allowing to "auto-complete" large structure with optional fields using `..Default::default()`
+- provides a default value for all structures, allowing to "auto-complete" structure with optional fields using `..Default::default()`
 - manages the calls to `vkGetInstanceProcAddr` to manipulate functions that are not exposed statically
 - provides a generic `create_surface` method to create surfaces

+Lava works by letting the developer manipulate "wrapped" data structures, which it internally converts to "raw" data-structures expected by Vulkan (and the other way around when retrieving objects from Vulkan).
+It means that there is a small overhead in each API call.

+### Restrictions

 It comes with the following restrictions (that should be lifted in the future):